omgnetwork/omgnetwork.github.io/docs/quick-start-transaction.md

 <img src="/img/quick-start-transfer-pending.png" width="500">

 7. Once the transaction is confirmed, you can click on it to view the transaction in the block explorer.
-You should also see your Childchain balance update.
+You should also see your child chain balance update.

 <img src="/img/quick-start-transfer-success.png" width="500">